DocNow/twarc-text/README.md

 # twarc-text

 This module extends [twarc] to allow you to print out tweets as text for easy testing on the command line.
-It's really just a gimmick.
-Send a PR to make it better!
+Maybe it's useful for spot checking files you've collected, or your search queries.
+It's really just a gimmick :) Send a PR to make it better!

 ![twarc-text](./images/screencap.gif)